Independent Contractor: Everything You Need to Know

 The former factor test used by the IRS Section 530(a) of the Revenue Act of 1978 provided for companies to classify workers as independent contractors, even if meeting consideration for employment under the IRS eleven-factor test.
 This earlier classification was consistent with the best practices standards of most industries at the time.
 IRS audit has found since that such workers are generally not classifiable as employee.
 If an IRS opinion letter or ruling supports the classification, the worker has fulfilled the criteria to independent contractor classification.

 If you have inquiries about rules to Independent Contractor practice, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.